UniFi Cloud Gateway Ultra Review: The Best $129 Gateway for Gigabit Networks (2026)

 Once versions match: take a settings-only backup from the existing controller, restore it to the UCG-Ultra, then physically replace the old gateway.
 If migrating from a Cloud Key, shut it down after the swap — devices will not re-adopt while two controllers are running simultaneously.
 Most sites complete full re-adoption within 3–5 minutes without manual device re-provisioning.

-The UniFi Cloud Gateway Ultra consolidates what used to require a $328+ stack (USG + Cloud Key) into a $129 USB-C-powered device.
-For most home networks and small businesses on gigabit internet, it covers the essentials well: IDS/IPS, VLANs, multi-WAN failover, VPN, and a full built-in controller.
+The UCG-Ultra consolidates a $328+ stack (USG + Cloud Key) into a $129 USB-C-powered device with IDS/IPS, VLANs, multi-WAN failover, VPN, and a full built-in controller.

-The 1 Gbps throughput ceiling is a genuine constraint — one that matters if you have multi-gig fiber or plan to add cameras.
-For those cases, the Cloud Gateway Max ($199) is the more practical choice.
-If you want WiFi 7 and a gateway in a single device, the Dream Router 7 ($279) covers that.
+The 1 Gbps throughput ceiling matters if you have multi-gig fiber or plan to add cameras.
+For those cases, the Cloud Gateway Max ($199) adds 2.3 Gbps IDS/IPS and Protect support.
+For WiFi 7 in a single device, the Dream Router 7 ($279) covers that.

 Need help designing your UniFi network?
 Our team provides network assessments and professional installation throughout South Florida.
 Contact us for a recommendation tailored to your floor plan and device count.